top of page

 From painting on fabric to paper, traditional Chinese painting consists of three main subjects: figure, landscape, and animal.

-They are less focused on perspective, light, and precise similarity; instead, the conception, wholeness, line, and blank-leaving are highly valued.
+These paintings are less focused on perspective, light, and precise similarity; instead, they highly value conception, wholeness, line, and leaving areas blank.

 Figure Painting by Emperor Huizong of Song (1082 — 1135)